‘RHOA’ Season 9 Reunion Show: ‘Holy S**t! Some Stuff Came Out,’ Says Andy Cohen

 A post shared by Real Housewives Of Atlanta ???? (@realhousewivesatlanta) on

-As previously reported by the Inquisitr, Kandi promised viewers several weeks ago that she’ll let Phaedra have it at the Real Housewives of Atlanta season 9 reunion show for claiming that she and her husband, Todd Tucker, had threesomes with Shamea Morton, a claim that Porsha didn’t deny.
+As previously reported by the Inquisitr, Kandi promised viewers several weeks ago that she’ll let Phaedra have it at the Real Housewives of Atlanta Season 9 reunion show for claiming that she and her husband, Todd Tucker, had threesomes with Shamea Morton, a claim that Porsha didn’t deny.

-Indeed, Kandi was positioned to face off against her former friend Phaedra and Phaedra’s defender, Porsha, at the reunion show.
+Indeed, Kandi was positioned to face off against former friend Phaedra and Phaedra’s defender, Porsha, at the reunion show.
 Prior to the reunion filming, Bravo released the taping’s seating chart, showing, from closest to furthest to Andy on one side, Kandi, Kenya Moore, and Cynthia Bailey.
-On the other couch sat Phaedra, Porsha and Sheree Whitfield.
+On the other couch sat Phaedra, Porsha, and Sheree Whitfield.

 #RHOAReunion Seating Chart ???????????? #RHOA #CynthiaBailey #KenyaMoore #KandiBurruss #PhaedraParks #PorshaWilliams #ShereeWhitfield